ololodream/recipeFinder/README.md

 Note: In this program, if two recipes have the ingredients with the same closest use-by date, the program will compare the second closest use-by dates of these two recipes.
 See branch 12.

-1. Click the link below
+1. Click the link below(make sure you are using Windows)

 https://recipefinder.shinyapps.io/recipefinder/